How to cook beetroot

 Growing beetroot

-If you want really sweet vegetables, then you either have to find a farmer so that you get them freshly-picked, or try growing beetroot yourself.
-They really are not difficult to rear, and the leaves are delicious as a spinach; but they do need regular watering if it does not rain.
+If you want really sweet vegetables, then you have to find a farmer so that you get them freshly-picked; or try growing beetroot yourself.
+They really are not difficult to rear and the leaves are delicious as a spinach; but they do need regular watering if it does not rain.
 Otherwise they go to seed before forming a bulb.

 They are first cousins to sugar-beets; both have masses of fibre.

-They have a medium GI of 61, but a very low glycemic load; most of the starch ends up being digested in the colon and not forming glucose.
+They have a medium GI of 61 but a very low glycemic load; most of the starch ends up being fermented in the colon forming short-chain fatty acids, not glucose.
 Understanding net carbs is so important if you are concerned about your weight.

 You will start reaping them in the autumn veggie garden right through winter and into spring.